dannsam/xenko-docs/manual/troubleshooting/default-value-changes-ignored-at-runtime.md

 When you change the value, update both the `SpeedFactor` and the `DefaultValue` to the same value.

 > [!Note]
 > This doesn't work in both directions.
-In Game Studio, if you set a value other than the `DefaultValue`, the value is saved in the asset and default value is overidden at runtime.
+If you set a value other than the `DefaultValue` in the Properties grid, Game Studio saves the value in the asset and overrides the default value at runtime.